Kennedy-Lab-UW/Duplex-Sequencing/README.md

 7. Data Outputs:
     These are only valid when using the *PE_BASH_MAKER.py* script
-    \* indicates a custome string representing one of the input files.
+    \* indicates a custom string representing one of the input files.

     File Description                                               | File name
     -------------------------------------------------------------- | ---------------------------------